-When one of our attorneys agree to represent a client with respect to a lawsuit litigation, a conciliation or out-of-court negotiation, we will prepare a letter of engagement contract that stipulates lawyer’s fee.
-The client is obligated to pay some items from these fees, and all expenses even if our representation results in an outcome considered unfavorable to the client.
-For cases where the outcome is uncertain during representation by a lawyer, a fee structure where Initial Fee and Contingency Fee are combined (in addition to Actual Fee and Allowance) may be chosen.
+When we agree to represent a client for a lawsuit litigation, conciliation, or out-of-court negotiation, we prepare a letter of engagement contract that stipulates the lawyer’s fee.
+The client must pay some of these fees, and all expenses, even if the result is unfavorable.
+The fee structure can include an Initial Fee, Contingency Fee, an Actual Fee, and an Allowance.

 of claimed economic interest